-Romanian Coalition for Fire Safety conference establishes dialogue on fire safety legislation
+Romanian Coalition for Fire Safety conference establishes a dialogue on fire safety legislation

 On May 7, 2019, in Bucharest, the Romanian Coalition for Fire Safety held a conference on fire safety in buildings.
 Several Representatives from the Romanian Government gave updates on their efforts regarding fire safety legislation.
 Fire Safe Europe presented its #Together4FireSafety campaign to raise awareness on fire safety and emphasised the importance for Romania of participating in the European Commission’s Fire Information Exchange Platform.